kaltura/kaltura-cloud-foundry-service-broker/README.md

 * Run `cd ~/go/src/github.com/kaltura/kaltura-cloud-foundry-service-broker` (`~/go/` being the directory where go get is configured to download repos to)
 * Edit `manifest.yml` and configure your desired username and password.
 * Run `dep ensure`
+* Create a postgress service for DB and name it postgress (e.g. `cf create-service postgresql v9.6-dev postgres`)
 * Then run the cf commands to add the new service and bind it to your apps.
 * Or use this code as basis reference example to implementing a new generic Kaltura service in your Cloud Foundry Cloud offering.